Pack Leadership – Are You The Pack Leader ?

 Understand your dog's temperament & always have your dog on a lead.

-When another dog approaches in an aggressive manner, it's upto you to take control of the situation.
-Try to warn the dog away, don't leave your dog feeling that he has to manange the situation on his own.
+When another dog approaches in an assertive manner, it's upto you to take control of the situation.
+Try to warn the dog away, don't leave your dog feeling that he has to manage the situation on his own.
 And get your dog to pay attention (focus) on you.